Brasenose College Boat Club: Henley Royal Regatta

+In 1889, boat club members P.M.
+Watkins and George Cunningham wrote 'The Song of the Torpid' ('The Togger Song') to serve as BNCBC's club song.
+It is traditionally sung after bumps dinners and other rowing events.

 Invention of the coxless four

 In a cause celebre, Walter Bradford Woodgate introduced the coxless four to the United Kingdom in 1868, when he got his Brasenose cox, Frederic Weatherly (later a well-known lawyer and writer of the song "Danny Boy"), to jump overboard at the start of the Steward's Cup at Henley Royal Regatta.
 While Weatherley narrowly escaped strangulation by the water lilies, Woodgate and his home-made steering device triumphed by 100 yards and were promptly disqualified.

 A special Prize for four-oared crews without coxswains was offered at the regatta in 1869 when it was won by the Oxford Radleian Club and when Stewards’ became a coxless race in 1873, Woodgate "won his moral victory," the Rowing Almanack later recalled.
 “Nothing but defeating a railway in an action at law could have given him so much pleasure.”

 Brasenose and "Childe of Hale Boat Club" went on to record legitimate victories in the event.

 Two years later, Woodgate founded Vincent's Club as "an elite social club of the picked hundred of the University, selected for all round qualities; social, physical and intellectual".